 I’m sure we can all agree that owning a fish tank comes with a fair bit of responsibility.
-The health and well-being of your fish needs to be monitored on a daily basis.
+The health and well-being of your fish need to be monitored daily.

 As you know fish are cold-blooded and so using a fish tank heater is one of the more important aspects of caring for your fish.

 Fish are described as cold-blooded, meaning that their body temperature varies with the external temperature.
 Fish do, however, produce metabolic heat (that is, heat derived from the oxidation, or “burning,” of food and from other processes), but much of this heat is lost to the outside at the gills.
 From lookd.com

 The fish tank heater is one piece of equipment that every fish keeper should have and using an aquarium heater is certainly something that requires a bit of understanding about the product itself.

 Thankfully, this article will provide you with all the information you need to successfully install, set up and use a fish tank heater.